BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 ### 1. Get recipient address
 The sender needs a valid address for the payment to be sent to.
-This can be shared by the recipient as a QR code, in plain text, or as a payment link.
+This can be shared by the recipient as a QR code, over NFC, in plain text, or as a payment link.

 ### 2. Creation
 The wallet application guides the sender through collecting the required information (address and amount) and any optional configurations (which coins to send, fee options) in order to create a transaction.